thientran2211/thientran2211/README.md

 Hi there 👋

-🌍 I lived in Ho Chi Minh, VietNam.
+🌍 I lived in Ho Chi Minh, VietNam.<br />
-👨‍💻 I am studying to become a web developer.
+👨‍💻 I am studying to become a web developer.<br />
-💪 I like learning new things and developing myself.
+💪 I like learning new things and developing myself.<br />
 ✉  You can contact me at thienforever2211@gmail.com

 <!--